The Grey School

 16. Dark Arts (black)

-Each House and Lodge has a faculty Head to moderate discussions, introduce activities, etc. Each House and Lodge also has a student Prefect, a position awarded to students who exemplify academics, attitude, and enthusiasm.
-The student body is further led by House and Lodge Captains; selected from the pool of experienced Prefects, the Captains are an esteemed combination of student body president and "Head Boy/Girl."
-The Administrative Dean of Students oversees all student activities.
+Each Lodge has an elected Prefect to moderate discussions, introduce activities, etc. who also exemplifies academics excellence, a keen attitude, and Wizardly enthusiasm.
+The Apprentice body is further led by the Lodge Captain; selected from the pool of experienced Prefects, the Captain is an esteemed combination of student body president and "Head Boy/Girl." from traditional schooling systems.

 The Grey School works via a series of interactive school pages and forums.
-Clubs are available to students who wish to delve deeper into specific focus areas.
-A library-in-progress includes reading lists, archived materials, and links to on-line articles and encyclopedias.
-Special forums provide everything from an online Bardic Circle, to All-School Challenges, to the latest edition of the student-produced school newspaper, Whispering Grey Matters.
+Clubs are available to those who wish to delve deeper into specific areas of focus.
+Special forums provide everything from an announcements, to All-School Challenges, to the latest edition of the Apprentice-produced school newspaper, Grey Matters.

 Grey School of Wizardry